(for veterinary information only)

 Amoxicillin is regarded as having a fairly broad spectrum against many bacteria thus it is used both on organisms known to be sensitive to it plus it is a good selection when the sensitivity of bacteria is unknown.
 It is especially helpful in anaerobic infections (those which grow without the benefit of oxygen).
 Typical uses might include:

 It should be noted that staphylococcal infections are NOT sensitive to this medication with two exceptions:

-In these two situations, amoxicillin should prevail over a Staph infection; however, recent times have created yet another special situation: In these two situations, amoxicillin should prevail over a Staph infection; however, recent times have created yet another special situation: Methicillin-Resistant Staphylococci.
-These bacteria have mutated, have less predictable sensitivity, and do not follow the above rules for Staph sensitivity.
+the urine.
+The Staph protective enzymes are overwhelmed by the huge concentration of antibiotic and the Staph organism is killed.: Methicillin-Resistant Staphylococci.
 These bacteria have mutated, have less predictable sensitivity, and do not follow the above rules for Staph sensitivity.
 In event of a Methicillin-Resistant Staph infection, a culture is needed to determine the sensitivity of the organism.

 INTERACTIONS WITH OTHER DRUGS

 When the organism in a serious infection cannot be isolated, a common strategy is to attempt to "cover" for all possible bacteria.
 Amoxicillin is frequently used in combination with other antibiotics for this purpose.

 Clavulanic acid may be added to amoxicillin to increase amoxicillin's spectrum against staphylococcal bacteria.